Eczema on hands

 Contact dermatitis

 The allergic contact eczema (also known as contact dermatitis) most often occurs on the arms and hands, as these parts of the body most often come into contact with potentially irritating substances.
-Learn more about the symptoms and treatment of contact dermatitis here.
+Substances that can cause irritation or an allergic reaction include things like poison ivy or nickel.
+Irritant contact dermatitis is slightly different and occurs when irritant substances like chemicals or soaps cause direct damage to the skin.

 Dyshidrotic eczema

 The cause of the occurrence of dyshidrotic eczema, also known as pompholyx, is yet unexplained, but it often affects people who already suffer from other types of eczema.
 It manifests itself in small, intensely itchy blisters on the palms of the hands, soles of the feet, and edges of the fingers and toes.
-Learn more about the symptoms and treatment of dyshidrotic eczema here.
+Over time, these blisters can cause discomfort and are sometimes filled with fluid.
+Some triggers for dyshidrotic eczema are seasonal allergies, stress, certain metals like cobalt or nickel or excessive moisture on the hands and feet.

 Nummular eczema